 Maybe it's because it's so much fun to dish out snarky commentary, especially in the age of Twitter.
-The instant gratification of commiserating with thousands of other disgruntled fans can be addictive.
+The instant gratification of commiserating with thousands of other disgruntled fans

 Certainly for shows I love, the ones I plan to rewatch until I drive my loved ones crazy, there is a deep sense of comfort and ritual to the process.

 For the record, this is not a long list.
 As a connoisseur of horror, I have a special place in my heart for "Buffy the Vampire Slayer," which inspires marathon rewatching sessions when I am feeling particularly needy.
 While pregnant, exhausted and perpetually on the verge of tears, very few things could cheer me up quite like Season 3 (my fave) of the vampire slayer oeuvre.
 As a theater critic, I am insanely fond of "Slings & Arrows."
 Classics such as "Breaking Bad" and "The Wire" also are on the repeat list.
 But these are masterpiece TV shows worthy of repetition and remembrance.

 The thing that makes me question my sanity is why I have a hard time parting ways with shows such as "The Office," which has begun to devolve into dreadfulness.
 Steve Carell is long gone, ditto most of the laughs.
 Everyone on the show acts like they are auditioning for the next gig instead of investing in the characters.
 Yet as soon as I hear that wistful theme song, I know I will not click away.